Capture the HTTP response code

 get("http_processor_last_http_code"));

-The last HTTP response code is valid only within the current execution thread and will be overridden on a next HTTP call so if you do want to capture it, you must execute the JavaScript code above right after the HTTP call.
+The last HTTP response code is valid only within the current execution thread.
+It will override it on the next HTTP call, so if you do want to capture it, you must execute the JavaScript code above right after the HTTP call.

 Capture the response headers